zpok3/Waters-of-Life/README.md

 - An **English** copy of the game with the all of the DLCs from [Steam](https://store.steampowered.com/app/22370/Fallout_3_Game_of_the_Year_Edition/) or [GOG](https://www.gog.com/en/game/fallout_3_game_of_the_year_edition).
   - Only the English version is supported.
 I understand that this may be frustrating for non-English speaking users, but due to the core file differences between the different versions, only one version can be supported.
 > [!important]
+> Something I completely forgot about is that for most of the list's life it did not include a `ModOrganizer.ini`, meaning the end user would have to go through instance creation when they first start MO2.
+This may have masked issues related to a mismatched Steam App ID for users who have the base game + all DLC purchased separately.
+To fix this, in MO2 go to `Settings -> Workarounds` and change the Steam App ID to `22300`.
+If you have the base game + all DLC instead of GOTY and resetting the INIs doesn't work, try this before doing a full downgrade of the game!
+>
 > If you use the Steam version of the game, the game may not start when you try to run it through MO2.
 It may have something to do with the [updated launcher](https://store.steampowered.com/news/app/22370/view/4160842270244401930?l=english).
 Follow this [guide](https://github.com/zpok3/Waters-of-Life/blob/main/steam-downgrading-guide.md) to downgrade the game.
->
-> **Additional Note:**
-> Something I completely forgot about is that for most of the list's life it did not include a `ModOrganizer.ini`, meaning the end user would have to go through instance creation when they first start MO2.
-This may have masked issues related to a mismatched Steam App ID for users who have the base game + all DLC purchased separately.
-To fix this, go to MO2's settings -> Workarounds, and change the Steam App ID to `22300`.
-If you have the base game + all DLC instead of GOTY and resetting the INIs doesn't work, try this before doing a full downgrade of the game!
 - Windows 10 or higher (64 bit).
 - The latest VC++ Redistributables:
   - [VC++ AIO](https://www.techpowerup.com/download/visual-c-redistributable-runtime-package-all-in-one/)